webix-hub/docs/data/desktop/chart_tooltip.md

 {{sample 08_chart/10_scatter_chart/02_templates.html }}

-@seodescr:

-- See more information about Webix [javascript framework](https://webix.com) and [download Chart](https://webix.com/widget/charts/) widget there.

 @metadescr: Learn the principles of configuring the JavaScript chart widget.
 This page describes the templates usage for defining the chart tooltip value.
 @doctitle: Chart tooltip documentation: how to define the tooltip value.